Yes, you can make this flaky, buttery puff pastry dough at home! Once you get the hang of the technique, you'll never go back to store-bought.

 Weigh the flour accurately.
-In a stand mixer fitted with the paddle attachment, beat the butter smooth.
-Add 1/2 cup of the flour.
+In a stand mixer fitted with the paddle attachment, beat the butter until smooth.
+Add 1/2 cup flour.
 Mix until smooth.
-Scrape this dough into a flat square about 1 inch thick, it should measure about 5 inches by 5 inches.
-Wrap well in plastic, and chill for at least 30 minutes.
+Scrape butter mixture into a flat square about 1 inch thick (it should measure about 5 inches by 5 inches).
+Wrap well in plastic, and chill at least 30 minutes.

-In a large bowl, combine remaining flour with the salt.
-Gradually add the cream and mix until a rough dough is formed; it should not be sticky.
+In a large bowl, combine remaining flour with salt.
+Gradually add cream, and mix until a rough dough is formed; it should not be sticky.
 Do not overmix.
 Roll the dough into a rectangle, about 12 by 7 inches, wrap in plastic, and chill, at least 30 minutes.

-Remove the flour dough from the refrigerator and place on a lightly floured work surface.
-Place the butter square at the bottom edge of the rectangle, and fold the flour dough over to completely encase the butter, sealing the edges by pinching them together and forming tight hospital corners at the edges.
-Wrap well in plastic and chill for at least 30 minutes.
+Remove dough from refrigerator and place on a lightly floured work surface.
+Place the butter square at the bottom edge of the rectangle, and fold dough over to completely encase the butter, sealing the edges by pinching them together and forming tight hospital corners at the edges.
+Wrap well in plastic and chill at least 30 minutes.

 Repeat the rolling, turning, and chilling process for a total of six turns; always start each turn with the opening of the dough to the right, and always make your trifold in the same manner, that is, by starting from either the top of the dough or the bottom each time.
 By the sixth and final turn, the dough should be very smooth, with no lumps of butter visible.
 Use as little flour as possible for the rolling, and brush off any excess before folding the dough.
 If the dough becomes too elastic or too warm to work with, return it to the refrigerator until firm.

 Wrap the finished dough in plastic and refrigerate until ready to use, at least 2 hours after your final turn, or freeze for future use.